fisheeesh/the-wild-oasis-website/README.md

   - Start date & end date.
   - Number of guests.
   - Optional observations.
+- ⏰ Remain user with alert if user selected dates and did not book it.
 - ✏️ Manage (edit/delete) your own reservations only.
 - 🚫 Past reservations are not editable or deletable.
 - 🔐 Google authentication (NextAuth.js).